How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

 Working with particular shamanic medicines and psychedelics, such as Ayahuasca, Psilocybin, Mescaline and Kambo, (others will have their own preferences as to which teachers, tools, allys and medicines work best for them) allows for the perpetual practice of the art of surrender.

-When I work with shamanic medicine and psychedelics, not only are various aspects of myself constantly evolving, dying, and being reborn, but as I mentioned earlier, there are times when it certainly feels like the totality of my being is actually dying!
+When I work with shamanic medicine and psychedelics, not only are various aspects of myself constantly evolving, dying, and being reborn, but as I mentioned earlier, there are times when it certainly feels like the totality of my being is experiencing the process of crossing over to the other side.
 I've even had interesting experiences where I've felt like I was stuck in limbo; somewhere in-between dying and death.

-Cultivating the ability to find stillness while surrendering into uncertainty, allowing resistance and attachment to fall to the way side, is a profound opportunity to continuously practice for one’s last venture from life, into the great mystery.
+Cultivating the ability to find stillness while surrendering into uncertainty, allowing resistance to fall to the way side, is a profound opportunity to continuously practice surrendering into what seems like our final moments in this Earthly plane, into the great mystery.

 I’ve observed my own relationship towards shamanic medicine and psychedelics shift over the years; from deep personal transformations and life altering metamorphoses, to experiences that allow for fine tuning and re-calibrating aspects of my life.

-We only have the opportunity to go through this process once!
-Rather than let fear and panic overcome my being, I hope to be able to approach it with a sense of curiosity, adventure and presence.
+We only have the opportunity to go through this process once.
+Rather than let fear and panic overcome my being, I hope to be able to approach it with a sense of curiosity, gratitude, adventure and presence.

 I’ve found there to be great knowledge and wisdom in the contemplation of death, and the experiential practice that shamanic medicine and psychedelics continue to offer, is a beautiful gift.